-Compared to the rest of the Metropolitan Los Angeles market, the Lowtree submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Lowtree submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 0 listings have been listed, which means leases most likley are going fast.
+In the last 90 days, 0 listings have been posted online, which means office spaces most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About Inf% of the office spaces in the Lowtree are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About NaN% of the listings in the Lowtree are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 150 sqft.
-Most properties in this market are around 2 stories.
-Most buildings in this area were built in 1990 and are Class A.
+Most buildings in this region are close to 2 stories.
+Most buildings in this market were built in 1990 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this area.
-Most of the folk of Lowtree work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Most of the residents of Lowtree work from home.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.